-The SYSTEM key provides access to the system menu.
+The System key provides access to the system menu.
 This menu leads to additional menus which control various aspects of the analyzer system.
 The following softkeys are located within the system menu:

-- SET CLOCK allows you to produce time stamps on plots and print-outs. - LIMIT MENU provides access to the limits menu. - TRANSFORM MENU (Option 010 Only) provides access to the transform menu. - HARMONIC MEAS (Option 002 Only) provides access to the harmonic mode menu. - INSTRUMENT MODE provides access to the instrument mode menu. - SERVICE MENU provides access to the service menu (see the HP 8753D Network Analyzer Service Guide).
+- SET CLOCK allows you to produce time stamps on plots and printouts. - CONFIGURE MENU provides access to testset, raw offset, and spur avoidance functions. - LIMIT MENU provides access to the limits menu. - TRANSFORM MENU (Option 010 Only) provides access to the transform menu. - [•] HARMONIC MEAS (Option 002 Only) provides access to the harmonic mode menu. - INSTRUMENT MODE provides access to the instrument mode menu. - SERVICE MENU provides access to the service menu (see the HP 8753E Network Analyzer Service Guide).